 - Fees charged by both your home bank and NZ bank are far more significant than other international money transferring options.

 - For security, your first international payment from your home bank account may need to be made at a bank branch or made in writing – make sure to check with your bank before you leave home.
 After that, you may be able to do these payments easily online.

-- Banks vary on how fast they provide this service.
+- Banks vary in how fast they provide this service.
 While some take 2-6 days, others can take up to two weeks.
 Some banks charge an extra fee for an express service.

-By the way, for tips on getting good internet in New Zealand, see How to get Internet and WiFi in New Zealand.
+By the way, if you’re using this service from New Zealand, you’ll probably need tips on getting good internet.
+See How to get Internet and WiFi in New Zealand for more details.

 Foreign exchange or Forex or FX is the market where currencies are traded.
-Because of this, foreign exchange broker scan usually offer competitive exchange rates.
-They also have fairly low fees (or sometimes no fee, as is the case with your first transfer with Wise or XE Money) to use their service, as well as sorting out payments quickly (within a week, usually).
+Because of this, foreign exchange brokers (simply known as money exchange services) usually offer competitive exchange rates, like Wise.
+They also have fairly low fees (or sometimes no fee, as is the case with XE Money) to use their service, as well as sorting out payments quickly (within a week, usually).

 How Does Using a Foreign Exchange Broker to Transfer Money to Your New Zealand Bank Account Work?

 Forex brokers usually work online.
 Once you set up an online account with them, you make either a telegraphic transfer (online transfer) or online debit/credit payment into the Forex brokers’ bank account in your home country.
 Once the forex broker has your money, they will exchange it into their own New Zealand bank account, and finally, into your New Zealand bank account.
 This method allows you to avoid international bank transfer fees charged by banks.